npug/network-scripts/STP-map/README.md

 ````

 #Compatibility
 The script uses NX-API to communicate with the switches.
 This is supported on the Nexus 9300 and 9500 code, and other Nexus code with NX-API support (NX-OS 7.2+).
+On the Nexus 9000 it requires 6.1(2)I2(3) or higher code.
 It has been tested on Ubuntu and Windows

 #Output
 The output of the script should look something like this.